codmpm/esp8266-proto-board/README.md

 I've built this as the cheap chinese ones (white boards) are to wide to fit on a regular breadboard.
 To develop an own design you often don't need a full grown [Adafruit Huzzah](https://www.adafruit.com/product/2471), [Olimex MOD-WIFI-ESP8266-DEV](https://www.olimex.com/Products/IoT/MOD-WIFI-ESP8266-DEV/open-source-hardware) or similar ESP8266 devboard.
 Also the cheap chinese ones don't have a reset and/or flash button.
 I don't want to wire the needed resistors and a flash/reset button every time I'm putting an ESP on a breadboard.

-Inside the folders you'll find the Eagle schmeatics and board files.
+Inside the folders you'll find the Eagle schematics and board files.

 ## Schematics
 ![esp8266 proto schematics](esp8266-proto-schematics.png)

 ## Get it working...
-You can simply solder an ESP-12(E/F/Q), ESP-07 or ESP-14 on top of the board and are ready to go.
+You can simply solder some male headers and an ESP-12(E/F/Q), ESP-07 or ESP-14 on top of the board and are ready to go.

 The better way will be to at least solder some 10kΩ resistors (`R1-R5`) to have the needed pull-ups/pull-downs to get the ESP working.
 Obviously it is also a good idea to solder the two push buttons so you have the reset and flash funcionality.
 Then power it up with 3.3 Volts and you are good to go.